Samiksha-Badoni/Student-data/README.md

 # Student-data
-This is a simple model to predict the percentage of a student based on their hours of studying.
+This is a simple linear regression model to predict the percentage of a student based on their hours of studying.